-Legal Drama, a Break Up and Heart-Wrenching Tragedy: How Gabrielle Union and Dwyane Wade Emerged Stronger Than Ever
+How Gabrielle Union and Dwyane Wade Become One of Hollywood's Biggest Success Stories

 JL/Sipa USA

 Her cool girl chill remained through the lead up to their vows.
-Just 10 days after their engagement, news broke that Wade had fathered a child with longtime pal Aja Metoyer, now a member of the Basketball Wives cast.
-Fans were aghast, but Wade calmly confirmed the recent arrival of his third son, Xavier, in a press conference, calling him "a blessing."
+Just 10 days after their engagement, news broke that Wade had fathered a child with longtime pal Aja Metoyer.
+Fans were aghast, but Wade calmly confirmed the recent arrival of Xavier in a press conference, calling him "a blessing."
 And that was that.
 Because of course Union knew.
 One of the tenets of their relationship, she told Glamour, is honesty: "I believe in full disclosure.
 No weird secrets.
 Let the chips fall where they may."

 While she surged forward with the logistics of legally entwining herself with Wade—she joked on the Arsenio Hall Show she would be getting a prenup because "the reality is I've never seen Dwyane balance a checkbook, so I gotta protect my stuff,"—he went into full-on party planner mode.